-Do you send out a follow-up letter thanking those who interviewed you?
+Do you send out a follow-up email thanking those who interviewed you?

-If you are like most job candidates, you're not sure if you should send out a letter.
-You might be wondering if thank you notes have become an ancient and pointless practice.
+If you are like most job candidates, you're not sure if you should send out a thank you note.
+You might be wondering if thank you emails have become an ancient and pointless practice.
 Alternatively, even if you do decide to write one, you might not be sure where to start when it comes to crafting a professional follow-up.

 In this article you'll find: